AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Shrines are built across the worlds to worship Kami, and to be tethers for the Kami's connection to the physical world.
 These shrines, and their commonly associated Torii gates, are physical reminders of places of heightened spiritual energy.
 They differ greatly in scale and grandeur.

-The grandest among them are vast structures that become sites of pilgrimages for worshippers of the Myojin, the fourteen greatest Kami.
+The grandest among them are vast structures that become sites of pilgrimages for worshippers of the Myōjin, the fourteen greatest Kami.
 The smallest can be quaint household shrines used to pray to the family Kami that protect a dwelling.
 Still others are themselves natural landmarks, or house divine objects called Go-Shintai (御神体, 'Sacred body of the Kami'), that are the dwelling place of a Kami; natural dwelling places are often marked with a Shimenawa (標縄, 'Enclosing rope').
 The most worshipped of the Kami have many shrines across the realms, as their incredible spirits have been split by their worshippers in a process called Bunrei (分霊, 'Dividing the spirit').

 No matter their size or shape, shrines are typically always at a raised position, with stairs leading up to them.
 It is believed that this brings them, and the worshippers who visit them, closer to Kumonoue, the realm of the Myōjin.